-The clinical training program prepares you for Imago certification.
-The clinical training program consists of three modules of 32 course hours each*.
+The clinical training program consists of three modules of four days or 32 course hours each*.
 The modules are scheduled with several months in between to enable trainees to practice with clients and prepare recordings of practice sessions.
 See Level 2 for the additional steps required for certification.

 What are the requirements to register for this training?

-Requirements for working with couples in a clinical setting and be qualified and allowed by law to to clinical work depending on the state, province, or country.
+The trainee will work with couples in a clinical setting and be qualified and allowed by law to to clinical work depending on the state, province, or country of their residence.

 - Agreement signed with Imago International Training Institute (IITI) regarding training materials, logo, advertising, and titles.